If you haven't already, join my mailing list to receive monthly news, discounts, and articles in your inbox.

 Set yourself up as you would for traditional Sukhasana pose (see above).
 Instead of placing one foot in front of the other, cross the ankles and place rolled up towels or blankets beneath the knees for support.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.

 A great way to alleviate pressure off the ankles is using a meditation bench.
 They are usually slanted to allow for a natural tilt of the pelvis and lengthening of the lower back.
 Slide your legs beneath the bench, toes pointing back, and keep your knees together.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.

 For some, sitting low to the ground is challenging, even painful, in which case a chair is suggested.
 Choose a chair with a firm seat so the sitting bones do not sink down.
 Sit at the edge of the seat with the heels placed directly beneath the knees.
 Keep the feet flat on the ground and spine erect.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.

 There are many ways in which you can place your hands in meditation.
 Here are just a few.

-There is also chin mudra, a gesture signifying knowledge, which can be done facing up on the thighs, or facing down usually around the knee.
+There is also chin mudra, a gesture signifying knowledge, which can be done facing up on the thighs, or facing down usually around the knee (bottom left).
 The practical approach to this gesture is that it helps to balance our effort.
 If you are trying too hard in your meditation session, you are most likely pressing your finger and thumb firmly against one another.
 If you are falling prey to sleepiness, your finger and thumb will be barely or not at all touching.

 Good luck!
 Onwards and upwards on this journey!